Sobolev space theory and H\"older estimates for the stochastic partial differential equations on conic and polygonal domains

 for any $t>s$ and $x,\,y\in\cD$.
 This and the fact $\nabla_y G(t,s,x,y)=\nabla_x \hat{G}(-s,-t,y,x)$ prove (ii). \end{proof}

 Since $\cR(u_0,f^0,\tbf,g)=\cR(u_0,0,0,0)+\cR(0,f^0,\tbf,0)+\cR(0,0,0,g)$ with $0$ as zero functions in their corresponding function spaces, we will treat these three parts separately in following three lemmas and then combine them to obtain the claim of Lemma \ref{main est}.
 Especially, the stochastic part $\cR(0,0,0,g)$ is important in this article and elaborated thoroughly in Lemma \ref{main est2}.
-The difficulty in handling this part is that we start the analytic investigation only after we apply Burkholder-Davis-Gundy inequality and hence we inevitably lose some subtle information at the very beginning and we should be very careful in every step to reach the goal that we guessed and set.

 \begin{lemma} Let $p\in(1,\infty)$, and let $\theta\in\bR$, $\Theta\in\bR$ satisfy

 If $u_0\in L_p(\Omega; K^0_{\theta+2-p,\Theta+2-p}(\cD))$, then $u=\cR(u_0,0,0,0)$ belongs to $\bL_{p,\theta-p,\Theta-p}(\cD,T)$ and